 30 mph speed limit signs are installed generally under any one of the following criteria:

 Although state law gives municipalities the authority to lower speed limits below the established prima facie speed, this should only occur after a traffic study suggests that the lower speed limit is appropriate.
 In the absence of such a study, a regulatory speed limit that is lower than the prima facie speed limit constitutes a "speed trap" and may be unenforceable in court.

 If you are interested in having the City add speed limit signs to a particular street that meets the criteria outlined above, or if you wish to get the City’s assistance in determining if a particular street qualifies for speed limit signs, you may call 311 or make a report online through City Connect – Online Services.

 Installing speed limit signs often does not cause motorists to drive at reasonable speeds.
 In fact, motorists tend to drive at speeds they feel comfortable with, regardless of the speed limit.
-Consequently, to cause vehicles to operate at lower speeds it may be necessary to increase enforcement of the speed limit law or retrofit the installation of a traffic calming features, such as pavement markings or signs.
+Consequently, to cause vehicles to operate at lower speeds it may be necessary to increase enforcement or retrofit the installation of traffic calming features, such as pavement markings.

 Most of the motorists who speed on our City streets are fellow residents.
 If additional measures are needed to provide sufficient traffic safety, please contact call 311.
 If we all do our part to follow the speed limits, we will improve traffic safety for San Antonians and our visitors.